Winnipeg Art Gallery: Qaumajuq

 The museum property is also home to Qaumajuq, a four-storey 40,000 sqft building, situated to the south of the main building at Memorial Boulevard and St. Mary Avenue.
 Michael Maltzan, the principal architect for Michael Maltzan Architecture, was contracted to design the building in 2012.
 PCL Construction was contracted to construct the building.
 Construction for the building began in late May 2018, after the former building that occupied the site, the Medical Mall, was demolished in 2017.
 The building opened in March 2021.

 The design of Qaumajuq was intended to both complement the existing main building, as well as reflect where most of the works intended to be housed in the building originated from.
 The building's exterior is clad in glass and off-white stone, although concrete and steel were also used as building materials.
-The building will features 22 recessed skylights approximately 30 feet above the floor.
+The building will feature 22 recessed skylights approximately 30 feet above the floor.
 The skylights are designed to emit light on its exterior side, glowing "like a lantern".

-A curved designed is used throughout the interior, as a reflection of Northern Canada's "openness".
+A curved design is used throughout the interior, as a reflection of Northern Canada's "openness".
 The building's 5,000 sqft atrium features a serpentine steel frame of the building's three-storey visible storage for works for items in the Inuit collection not on exhibit.
 The visible storage is adjacent to the building's entrance on the corner of St. Mary's Avenue and Memorial Boulevard, with a lecture room, café, and reading room adjacent to the building's atrium.
 The building's second level includes a 90-seat theatre, a library, and a learning commons on the second floor.
 Most of the museum's exhibition space is located on the building's third floor, which has approximately 8500 sqft of exhibition space.
-Five indoor, and two outdoor art studios are situated on the buildings uppermost level.
+Five indoor, and two outdoor art studios are situated on the buildings' uppermost level.
 The upper roof level of the building is also designed to provide space for exhibitions, public performances.

 Permanent collection

-As of March 2015, the Winnipeg Art Gallery's permanent collection includes over 24,000 works from Canadian, and international artists.
+As of March 2015, the Winnipeg Art Gallery's permanent collection includes over 24,000 works from Canadian and international artists.
 Approximately 70 percent of the permanent collection was gifted to the museum by private donors.
 Summer Afternoon, the Prairie by Lionel LeMoine FitzGerald was the first work purchased by the museum for its permanent collection.

 The collection is organized into several collection areas, Canadian art, decorative arts, Inuit art, international art, photography, and works on paper.
 The photography collection was made a specialized area of its permanent collection during the 1980s.
 Its photography collection includes 1,400 works, most of which originated from Canadian artists in the latter half of the 20th century.
 The museum's works on paper collection contains approximately 6,000 items in its collection, encompassing historical to contemporary works by international artists, and Canadian artists, whose works make up the majority of the works on prints collection.